daniel-enqz/ruby-corners-100/DOCKER_IN_RAILS /PRODUCTION/MAIN_CONFIG.md

 ## IaaS vs CaaS

 > IaaS provides virtualized infrastructure resources, while CaaS focuses specifically on containerization technologies and provides a platform to run and manage containers efficiently.

+### What to choose?

+- Upfront cost vs. long-term cost.
+- Focus and developer bandwidth.
+- Support and maintenance costs.
+- Control and flexibility.
+- Regional availability.
+- Level of expertise required vs. ability of team.
+- Vendor/platform lock-in.